liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     attribute is either "list" (a list of values: order matters, duplicates are allowed) or "set" (a set of values: unordered, no duplicates).

+targetsheet
+    Only present if "valuetype" is a path ("adhocracy.schema.AbsolutePath").
+If present, it gives the name of the sheet that all pointed-to resources will implement (they might possibly be of different types, but they will always implement the given sheet or they wouldn't be valid link targets).

-For example, the 'subsections' field of ISection is an ordered list:
+For example, the 'subsections' field of ISection is an ordered list pointing to other ISection's:

     >>> secfields = resp_data['sheets']['adhocracy.sheets.document.ISection']['fields']
     >>> for field in secfields: